anuushka1012/Customer_Segmentation/README.md

 Insights and Interpretation Cluster 0: High-frequency buyers with moderate spending.
 Cluster 1: Infrequent buyers with high average spending.
 Cluster 2: Recent buyers with moderate frequency and spending.

+Segment Analysis and Strategies

+Cluster 0: High-Frequency Buyers with Moderate Spending

+Strategies:
+1. Loyalty Programs: Implement loyalty rewards and points systems to encourage continued frequent purchases.
+2. Personalized Offers: Send personalized discounts and promotions to encourage higher spending per transaction.
+3.Early Access: Provide early access to new products and exclusive sales events to reward their loyalty.

+ Cluster 1: Infrequent Buyers with High Average Spending

+Strategies:
+1. Exclusive Offers: Offer exclusive discounts and special deals on high-end products to entice more frequent purchases.
+2. Subscription Services: Introduce subscription-based services for premium products or services.

+Cluster 2: Recent Buyers with Moderate Frequency and Spending

+strategies:
+1. Welcome Campaigns: Implement welcome email campaigns with introductory offers and discounts to encourage repeat purchases.
+2. Incentivize Repeat Purchases: Use coupons and limited-time offers to motivate another purchase soon after their initial one.

 Conclusion This project provided valuable insights into customer behavior, enabling more personalized marketing strategies.
 The analysis revealed clear customer segments, each with distinct characteristics and purchasing patterns, facilitating targeted engagement and improved customer retention.